 Another Italian joint that’s earned itself a Michelin Star, they only allow up to eight people at a time to wine and dine here and are open for lunch and dinner every day of the week.
 While they’re not exactly cheap, they do justice to every dish served, and stick to seasonal vegetables.
 Don’t miss the gorgeous seafood risotto served with clams, zucchini flowers, and winter-specific greens during the Winter months.

 If you follow their Instagram account, you might count them amongst the best Italian restaurants in London.
 And probably just for their massive slice of lemon meringue pie!
-But don’t go just by their swanky website or the chic ambience.
+But don’t go just by their swanky website or the chic ambience (which puts its firmly on the list of London’s most Instagrammable spots).
 Their food is even better than it looks, and will keep drawing you back again, again and again!

 A part of the esteemed ‘Big Mamma Group’, Gloria offers a different menu every month!
 Their food is outstanding and easy on the pocket.
 If you’re heading there now, then the black molise truffle pasta, homemade spaghetti and creamy tiramisu are really must-try dishes.